Yueleng/daily-english/chp1/The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### whimper

-* *verb*, (especially of an animal) to make a series of small, weak sounds expressing pain or unhappiness:
+* *verb*, (especially of an animal) to make a series of small, weak sounds expressing pain or unhappiness.

 ### recoil

-* *verb*, to move back because of fear or disgust (= dislike or disapproval):
+* *verb*, to move back because of fear or disgust (= dislike or disapproval).

 ### curling